Updated on: 13 April 2026

 Key Deadlines

-The Master Settlement Agreement establishes non-negotiable filing and registration dates that determine claimant eligibility and payment timing.
+The Master Settlement Agreement established non-negotiable filing and registration dates that determined claimant eligibility and payment timing.
+These windows are now closed.

 Eligibility and Documentation Requirements

-• Compliance with all registration and Identification Order parameters set for 2024–2025.
+- Compliance with all registration and Identification Order parameters established for 2024–2025, the window for which is now closed.

-The settlement’s opt-in structure requires affirmative participation—claimants and counsel must complete all documentation within defined windows to maintain eligibility.
+The settlement's opt-in structure required affirmative participation; claimants and counsel who completed all documentation within the defined windows maintained eligibility for the distribution phase.

 Implementation and Compliance Considerations

-These deadlines underscore the administrative precision of the Philips CPAP settlement—where eligibility depends not on claim merit alone, but on timely, verifiable compliance with every procedural requirement.
+The Philips framework offers a durable practitioner lesson for future mass tort matters: eligibility in large-scale settlements depends not on claim merit alone, but on timely, verifiable compliance with overlapping procedural requirements.

 Settlement Objections, Fairness Hearing, and Attorney Fees